Common Pilea Foliage Problems: Causes And Cures

 About: Potassium deficiency may look like the plant is getting burned by too much light; if your Pilea is not getting direct sunlight or you're using the right lamp, your plant needs more potassium.

-Cure & Prevention: Switch to a high-potassium fertilizer.
+Cure & Prevention: Treat the plant with a high-potassium fertilizer.
 Be sure to check the soil pH: it should be 6.0 to 7.0 to allow the plant to absorb potassium properly.

 I can see white spots underneath my Pilea's leaves.